by Lisa R. Tager, Ph.D.

 A little bit of good management can go a long way in preventing dysentery this winter.
 There is an experimental Coronavirus vaccine, but it is not proven 100% effective yet, so your best bet will be to practice good hygiene and management through the cold months.
 Keeping feed and water troughs, stalls, your parlor, and your employees clean and disinfected is the best way to avoid an outbreak of dysentery.
 Fecal contamination of feed and water is the number one cause of outbreaks on a farm.
 Also, it is important that any animal coming to your facility be quarantined and certified tested.

 Unfortunately, sometimes even the best management cannot keep winter dysentery at bay.
 Therefore, it is also a good idea to consider nutritional options for avoiding or treating winter dysentery.
-Feed ingredients, such as Hilyses hydrolyzed yeast, which contain a full dosage of yeast culture, mannan oligosaccharides (MOS), free mannose sugar, and beta-glucans, are an important addition to the dairy cow diet for protecting against winter dysentery.
-Aside from the yeast culture, which keeps the rumen healthy during times of stress, the presence of MOS in Hilyses acts as a prebiotic and helps maintain and balance healthy hind-gut microbes while free mannose helps to bind bacterial pathogens like Salmonella and E. coli.
-The beta-glucans provided by Hilyses not only help lower the effects of any mycotoxin challenges present in the gut, but also help to stimulate the immune system in order to fight off winter dysentery before it starts.
+Feed ingredients, such as Hilyses hydrolyzed yeast, which contain mannan oligosaccharides (MOS), free mannose sugar, and beta-glucans from the yeast cell wall, are an important addition to the dairy cow diet for protecting against winter dysentery.
+The presence of MOS in the diet acts as a prebiotic and helps maintain and balance healthy gut microbes while free mannose helps to bind bacterial pathogens like Salmonella and E. coli.
+The beta- glucans provided by Hilyses not only help lower the effects of any mycotoxin challenges present in the gut, but also help to stimulate the immune system in order to fight off winter dysentery before it starts.

 Hilyses can also work as a treatment for winter dysentery at a double dosage, particularly if the symptoms are being caused by Salmonella or E. coli.
-Even if your winter dysentery is viral, the full dosage of yeast culture for rumen health, immune stimulation and gut microbe effects of Hilyses will help your herd get through the outbreak and on the mend quickly.
-Most importantly, because of Hilyses’ unique manufacturing process, we have verified that it has a higher amount of MOS, mannose, and beta-glucans than most other products on the market, so you can be sure that it will provide you with the best preventative or treatment for winter dysentery in your herd.
-Hilyses is also certified organic (certificates available upon request), making it a great option for producers who need a natural solution for winter dysentery symptoms.
+Even if your winter dysentery is viral, the immune stimulation and gut microbe effects of Hilyses will help your herd get through the outbreak and on the mend quickly.
+Best of all, because of Hilyses’ unique manufacturing process, we have verified that it has a higher amount of MOS, mannose, and beta-glucans than most other products on the market, so you can be sure that it will provide you with the best preventative or treatment for winter dysentery in your herd.

 Remember, good management and hygiene on your farm will be the best way to avoid winter dysentery this season.
 However, even the best producers sometimes cannot keep winter dysentery away when temperatures get cold and animals become stressed.
 Adding “nutritional insurance” to your diet, such as Hilyses hydrolyzed yeast, will keep your cows protected and producing through the winter months.